Sanjarbek17/MedAI/README.md

-# COVID-19 Chest X-Ray Classifier
+# MedikAI Classifier - COVID-19 Chest X-Ray Analysis

 A Flask web application for classifying chest X-ray images to detect COVID-19, pneumonia, and normal cases using AI.